rust-lang/rust/src/doc/trpl/hello-world.md

 we aren’t returning anything from this function, we can omit the return type entirely.
 We’ll get to it later.

-We’ll also note that the function is wrapped in curly braces (`{` and `}`).
+You’ll also note that the function is wrapped in curly braces (`{` and `}`).
 Rust requires these around all function bodies.
 It is also considered good style to put the opening curly brace on the same line as the function declaration, with one space in between.

 Next up is this line: